Proxmox VE vs. KVM: What’s the Real Difference and Which One Should You Use?

 • Offers a web-based GUI, CLI, and REST API.

-• Comes with features like live migration, backups, snapshots, high availability, and software-defined storage built-in.
+• Comes with features such as live migration, backups, snapshots, high availability, and built-in software-defined storage.

 • Easy to deploy and ready to use in production environments out of the box.

-Here’s a hands-on comparison table to make things easy:
+Here’s a hands-on comparison table to make things simple:

 FeatureKVM (Raw Hypervisor)Proxmox VE (Management Platform)